-It’s a recipe for keto lemon curd blueberry cheesecake and it features a light crust, creamy mousse cheesecake filling and is topped with lemon curd and fresh blueberries.
-It’s a delicious tart that is low in carbs and keto friendly.
+This delicious recipe for keto lemon curd blueberry cheesecake features a light crust, creamy mousse cheesecake filling, and is topped with lemon curd and fresh blueberries.
+It’s a delicious treat that is low in carbs and keto-friendly.

 You’re going to love me for this low carb lemon curd blueberry cheesecake.
 Because this tart has several layers of flavors that blend perfectly together for one delightful dessert.

 When you combine the tartness of keto lemon curd, the creaminess of cheesecake mousse, with the perfect amount of blueberries, you end up with an irresistible dessert.